Developer-DAO/developer-dao-dot-com/frontend/README.md

 ## How do I join?

 The DAO operates inside our [discord sever](https://twitter.com/dabit3).
 To gain access to this server you need to own a [Devs for Revolution](https://opensea.io/collection/devs-for-revolution) NFT.
-You can find the contract for purchasing one [here](https://etherscan.io/token/0x25ed58c027921e14d86380ea2646e3a1b5c55a8b) and a good how to article on how to purchase one from @jkup, [here](https://jonkuperman.com/how-to-join-developer-dao/ ).
+The contract for purchasing one [can be found on etherscan.io](https://etherscan.io/token/0x25ed58c027921e14d86380ea2646e3a1b5c55a8b).
+If you're not sure how to purchase an NFT, [check out this how-to article](https://jonkuperman.com/how-to-join-developer-dao/) by @jkup.

 Whilst there is no charge for the NFT you will have to pay a "gas fee" for the Ethereum Blockchain network in order to purchase the NFT.
 This fee can range wildy from about $40 up to and over $400 at peak times.
 If the fee is high you may want to wait and come back later.